 Whether you try both, or just need one headboard, it’s so much fun to make!
 I made the king first, but my second time around on the queen took me less than an hour!

 When you are buying your lumber, try to pick pieces with little or no warp.
 That’ll make the assembly go smoothly and final piece look better.
 Lay out the 1x6 boards so that they are even, and start with the small center vertical support to drill them all together.
-I stood on top of the boards as I drilled to hold them down.
+I used 1 1/4" screws and I stood on top of the boards as I drilled to hold them down.
 (I didn’t have the help of my husband because I was too excited to start that I didn’t want to wait until he got home from his run.)

 After the center piece, you can put the two verticals in place.
 Before drilling these into place, be sure they are even so that the headboard isn’t lopsided when you stand it up!
 Also, use your horizontal support to show you how far apart these vertical supports should be.
 It is okay if the horizontal support sticks out some, (like you’ll see in my final king headboard picture) but putting them too far apart means you’ll have to take them out and re-drill them closer together so horizontal support will reach.